jerysun/Fun-Places-Sharing/README.md

 # Fun Places Sharing

-Fun Places Sharing aims to make a social hub to introduce to each other the fun places they have been, distinguishing from its rivals with the easiest operation and best interaction.
-It's built using MERN(MongoDB, Express, React and Node.js) stack.
+Fun Places Sharing aiming to make a social hub to let people introduce to each other the fun places they have been, distinguishes from its rivals with the easiest operation and best interaction.
+It's built using MERN stack - MongoDB, Express, React and Node.js

 ## Some features:
 - Reactive design, self adaptive to PCs, laptops, iPads, mobile phones, etc.
 - Use the REST APIs.
 - Components construct like LEGO bricks
 - Integrated with Google map
+- Employ the full MERN stack - MongoDB, Express, React and Node.js

 Have fun,